pjtunstall/mad/framework-plan.md

 }
 ```

-Now we come to the socket and keypress event handlers associated with the game itself and the functions they call.
+Now we come to the socket and keypress event handlers associated with the game itself, and to the functions they call.